How to start page numbering from a specific page in Microsoft Word

 Step 4: Choose a number to start page numbering

-To adjust this, place your cursor anywhere in the section where you want numbering to begin.
-Go to the Insert tab and open the Header & Footer section, or double-click the header, footer, or margin where the page number appears to activate the Header & Footer ribbon.
+To do this, place your cursor anywhere in the section where you want numbering to begin.
+Open the Insert tab and navigate to the Header & Footer section, or double-click in the header, footer, or margin area to activate the Header & Footer ribbon.

 Step 5: Remove page numbering from the first section

-The final step is to remove page numbers from sections that shouldn’t be numbered, such as a cover page or table of contents.
+The final step is to remove page numbers from sections that should remain unnumbered, such as the cover page or table of contents.

 Step 6 (optional): Change the page number format